-• You are able to print in computer labs when you provide a current, valid campus ID and log into your UFNet account.

-• There are several print stations around campus for your convenience.
-These stations allow you to use your personal computer (Windows & Mac) to print documents from anywhere on campus.
+- You are able to print in computer labs when you provide a current, valid campus ID and log into your UFNet account. - There are several print stations around campus for your convenience.
+These stations allow you to use your personal computer (Windows and Mac) to print documents from anywhere on campus.
 Only black and white printing is available at this time.

-Print Release stations are located in:
+Print release stations are located in:

-- AMU
+- AMU Fireside lounge (near the vending machines)

 - BCHS

 - NMI

 - Shafer Library (2)

 - Davis Street Building (2)

 - Old Main Oiler Success Center

 - UF Village

-• After installing the software (see the link below), you will have a new printer installed and will be able to print remotely on campus.
+- After installing the software (see the link below), you will have a new printer installed and will be able to print remotely on campus.
 UF Remote Access will be required to print from off campus.